Monday, November 30, 2009

 New Year’s Rockin’ Eve

-New Years Eve parties became an annual event.
+New Year's Eve parties became an annual event.
 Even as big as The Barn was, that gas heater could really pump out the heat.
-Often times, we’d have to crank open the windows because it would get uncomfortably hot in there, especially with the drinking, dancing and crowds.
+Oftentimes, we’d have to crank open the windows because it would get uncomfortably hot in there, especially with the drinking, dancing, and crowds.

 Oh yes, the crowds.
-We had to suffer some early lessons about party planning.
+We had to suffer through some early lessons about party planning.
 By the time we had The Barn set up for parties, I was in college but my brother and sister were still in high school and junior high.
 We may have intended to keep the party small, but the high school grapevine was in full bloom, so where we would expect maybe 20-30 people, 100 or more would show up.
 We’d get a huge crowd; they’d drink up all the beer by 10:00 and disappear again.
 My mom and dad would have to elbow their way through a crowd full of people they didn’t know.
 Some would even bark at my dad about going to the front of the beer line.
 He’d be like, “Excuse me but this is my barn.
-Who the hell are you?”
+Who the hell are you?

 It would always be a friend of a friend or something.
 There was a lot of that.
 We’d invite a particular friend; they’d ask if they could bring someone.
 That someone would tell some other people, and so on.
 After one such debacle, Dad dropped the hammer.
 No more parties, ever.

-Eventually we got back on track and began issuing actual invites.
+Eventually, we got back on track and began issuing actual invites.
 We’d turn people away if they didn’t have one.
 Come to think of it, we should have picked up a velvet rope somewhere.
-It was shame to have to be dicks about it, but we just couldn’t be responsible for all these strangers showing up and drinking and then doing God knows what.
+It was a shame to have to be dicks about it, but we just couldn’t be responsible for all these strangers showing up and drinking and then doing God knows what.

-Then he’d grab one of the “bouncers” and say, “that guy’s gotta go,” and poof… they’d be gone.
+Then he’d grab one of the “bouncers” and say, “That guy’s gotta go,” and poof… they’d be gone.
 Sometimes it was a bit of a fuss… “But I’m with so and so… they said I could come along…” Nope… no dice, gotta go.

 I’ll never forget one night when John had to bounce a guy… Before bouncing, he’d put on a blue batting helmet and grab this big pink Fat-bat we had… you know, one of those oversize wiffleball bats.
 The guy getting dismissed was a dude John didn’t like anyway, so when the dude put up a squabble, John just whopped him upside the head with the Fat-bat, which made a huge, hollow, well… “Whopping” sound.
 Then all you could hear was my brother high-pitched laughing like Jabba the Hutt’s pet.
 We never saw that guy at The Barn again.

-The weather often made the New Years party a challenge, especially with regards to bathroom going.
+The weather often made the New Years party a challenge, especially with regard to bathroom going.
 Normally, anywhere out in the fields, in the shadows was good.
 Girls got to use the inside bathroom, or the outhouse if they wished.
 But you know guys… we’re not too particular.
 But imagine the challenge when there’s 3’ of snow on the ground.
-With all the out-buildings in our yard, it created some odd wind currents, so even with moderate snow, we’d get these huge snow drifts in the back yard.
+With all the out-buildings in our yard, it created some odd wind currents, so even with moderate snow, we’d get these huge snow drifts in the backyard.
 So we’d shovel out little trails… From the house to The Barn, then to the outhouse, then to the back corner of the yard.
 It was kind of like a big white Habit-Trail, sawed in half.

 Maybe it was because we are “Burghers”, another custom was that Dad would grill out at about 12:30, so that we may enjoy the First Burgers of the Year.
 Lord knows by that time of the night, we needed the food.
 Sometimes the weather would cooperate, sometimes not, but neither rain nor sleet nor snow could deter the First Burgers of the Year.
 Really, it was just like every tailgate we ever had at Cleveland Stadium.
 I suppose we could have made them on the stove outside, but what’s the fun in that?